Anaphase lag: Genomic causes

 The increasing importance of genomic instability on cancer progression has been emphasized in recent years.
 There are many ways to cause aneuploidy, however the genomic predispositions for these events are less well understood.
-In regards to the merotelic kinetochore attachments associated with anaphase lag, several genes have been implicated.
+In regard to the merotelic kinetochore attachments associated with anaphase lag, several genes have been implicated.
 Aurora B is a kinase active in late metaphase, and has been shown to function as a checkpoint for the proper attachments of centriole spindles to the chromatid kinetochores.
 When Aurora B was partially inhibited by a small molecule drug, Cimini et al. observed lagging chromatids at increasing frequency.
 Similarly, mutations to the gene Stag2 have been associated with increased aneuploidy in cancers.
 Stag2 encodes a cohesin protein responsible for holding sister chromatids together pre-anaphase.
 Imaging of cells with Stag2 knock-outs showed increased frequency of lagging anaphase chromatids; subsequent gene correction in human glioblastoma cell lines reduced the occurrence of this genomic instability.